 Go to a rice field: There are so many beautiful rice fields in Bali.
 Your trip won’t be complete without visiting at least one.

-View the sunrise over a volcano: Go on the Mount Agun Hike – which leaves at 3am, to get to the top of a volcano just before the sun rises.
+View the sunrise over a volcano: Go on the Mount Agung Hike – which leaves at 3am, to get to the top of a volcano just before the sun rises.
+A great place to visit before/after your hike to Mount Agung is Amed Bali—one of the island’s best kept secrets.

 Visit the surrounding Islands!: There are many easily accessible islands that are worth checking out.
 The best islands, in my opinion, are Nusa Ceningan, Nusa Lembongan and Nusa Penida.
 It’s possible to check all three islands out during a long weekend as they’re next to one another.